oracle/docker-images/OracleWebLogic/samples/12213-domain-home-in-image/README.md

           -v <HOST DIRECTORY TO PROPERTIES FILE>/properties/docker-run:/u01/oracle/properties \
           12213-domain-home-in-image

-If both the JAVA_OPTIONS environment variable and the JAVA_OPTIONS in the docker-run/security.properties file are configured, the latter gets appended to the former.
-If SSL is enabled, pass "-e JAVA_OPTIONS=-Dweblogic.security.SSL.ignoreHostnameVerification=true" to the "docker run ..." command that starts a managed server.
-This is necessary because the Demo identity certificate gets generated with a host name different from the admin server host when the domain is created.
+When SSL is enabled and at the time the managed server is coming up it connects to the admin server (over SSL) to download the domain configuration.
+Because the demo identity certificate gets generated when the domain is created, the host name of the environment is used as the host name for the certificate.
+To bypass host name verification and allow a successful SSL connection the system property -Dweblogic.security.SSL.ignoreHostnameVerification=true must be set in the "docker run ..." command which starts the managed server.
+Note that if both the JAVA_OPTIONS environment variable and the JAVA_OPTIONS in the docker-run/security.properties file are configured, the latter gets appended to the former.

 To start a containerized Managed Server (MS1) to self-register with the Administration Server above, run: